 - The fees charged by arbitrators working within the framework of CAM Santiago and the administrative fee of the latter shall be subject to the schedules in place at the time the arbitral proceedings begin.

 - The arbitration tribunal and Centre shall have the right to ask the parties to provide for the funds deemed as pertinent during the course of the arbitration to defray expenses, fees and the administrative overheads specified in the relevant administrative fees’ schedule.

 Request an international arbitration

-To start an international commercial arbitration at the CAM Santiago, we invite you to complete the information required in our online form.
+To initiate an international commercial arbitration at CAM Santiago, we invite you to complete the required information in our online form.